Home / About

 How we rank options for you

 Each mountain gets a fit score from 0 to 100.
 It is not a permanent rating.
-It recomputes for your location, weather snapshot, and sliders.
-The same mountain can rank high for you and lower for someone else, or shift when the forecast updates.
+It updates for your location, the latest forecast, and your sliders.
+The same mountain can rank high for you and lower for someone else, or shift when the weather changes.

 Six inputs feed that score: